If you're considering a home care services agency:

 - How much does the aide charge for home health services?
-Make sure you're comfortable with the fees and the included services.
+What services are included in those fees?

-- Does the aide require payment for sick days, vacation days or holidays?
-If so, clarify how many sick and vacation days are allowed, as well as which days are considered holidays.
+- What about payment for sick days, vacation days or holidays?
+Clarify how many sick and vacation days are allowed, as well as which days are considered holidays.

 Whether you're considering a home care services agency or a home health aide, you might ask these questions about services:

 - Will you receive a written care plan before service begins?
-The care plan should include details about medical equipment and specific care needs, contain input from the doctor, and be updated frequently.
+The care plan should include details about medical equipment, specific care needs, and responsibilities of the aide or agency.
+It should also contain input from the doctor, and be updated frequently.

 - Will you receive a list of the rights and responsibilities of all parties involved?
 This is sometimes known as a patient's bill of rights.

-- Must you identify a primary family caregiver?
+- Do you need to identify a primary family caregiver?
 If so, what's required of that person?

 - When will service be provided?
 Is care available round-the-clock, if necessary?